User Guide 📜

 Be honest and kind.

-My grandma grew up telling my mother that the two most important traits one can have are to be humble and kind.
+My grandma grew up telling my mother that the two most important traits one can have are to be humble and loyal.
 I've never disagreed more.
 To go out of your way to be humble is to avoid spreading your wings.
 To be blindly loyal is to put your eggs in one basket and live a life of regret.

 The two most important traits are to be honest and to be kind.
 To be honest is to respect yourself and others, while always valuing pursuit of truth.
 To be kind is to respect others and yourself, while favoring happy thoughts.
 I've got my money on people who are honest and kind.